bzollern/bzollern.github.io/_posts/2026-01-21-2026-MIT-Mystery-Hunt.md

 </details>

-We rang in the meta solve after another half hour—our second of seven, having finished off [the Land of No Name](https://puzzmon.world/puzzles/7182) a few hours earlier and having discovered a new "Keepers" category.
+We rang in the meta solve after another half hour—our second of seven, having finished off [the Land of No Name](https://puzzmon.world/puzzles/7182) a few hours earlier and having discovered a new "Keepers" category that spoiled how many there would be.

 And while I was almost ready to call it a night, I was informed of [an IPA cryptic crossword](https://puzzmon.world/puzzles/as_the_fly_crows) in a newly-unlocked round.
-I turned to work on it, and even identify that the other set of clues instead operates on anaglyphs, but a bit later I am distracted by the news that we had completed the last capstone, which finally gave us [the overarching meta](https://puzzmon.world/puzzles/connect_the_clans) for the "main" round, and I decided that took priority.
+I turned to work on it, and even identified that a few clues assigned here instead operated on letter shapes, but a bit later I am distracted by the news that we had completed the last capstone, which finally gave us [the overarching meta](https://puzzmon.world/puzzles/connect_the_clans) for the "main" round, and I decided that took priority.

 <details markdown="1">
 <summary>Spoilers for Connect the Clans</summary>